macgraz/macgraz.github.io/README.md

 ## Contact

-If you have any problems, questions, ideas or suggestions, please contact us via:
+If you have any problems, questions, ideas or suggestions, please contact me via:

 [https://www.macgraz.at](https://www.macgraz.at)